 Shortly after moving to Nashville our new Vice President of Church Planting Danny Parmelee was able to recruit some high quality church planters.
 Three couples attended the last Converge Assessment Center in Denver and were recommended to plant a church.
 Be praying for these new church planting couples.

-Marshal and Wesley Gallagher - Nashville, TN
+Marshall and Wesley Gallagher - Nashville, TN

 Marshall Gallagher is a Nashville native who has a deep love for his hometown and a desire to see the gospel flourish in this rapidly growing city.
 He and his wife Wesley, also a native Nashvillian, live in one of the hottest neighborhoods in the city (figuratively and literally—it’s the home of the city’s famous hot chicken) with their four-year-old son Shook and two-year-old daughter Mabel.
 Marshall grew up in and out of church, but he came to Christ through the parachurch ministry Young Life.
 His faith began to take root in college, and after a few years working in banking and finance he felt a strong call to ministry.
 He received his M.Div from Gordon-Conwell